vianarol-source/vianarol-source/README.md

 A production sales CRM I built and use daily to manage Geradores Capanema's commercial pipeline:

-- 📋 Tracks 90+ active proposals and a R$13M+ quoted pipeline
+- 📋 Tracks 50+ active proposals and a R$13M+ quoted pipeline
-- 🔔 Automated daily follow-up queue — never lose a lead
+- 🔔 Automated daily follow-up queue — hard to lose a lead
 - 🏆 Opportunity scoring to prioritize the hottest deals
 - 📄 PDF proposal import & parsing
 - 🔁 Sales cadences for structured outreach